Jrad84/COS30018-group-assignment/README.md

 Experiment with different input / output values, epochs

 # To Do:

-1) Interpret results
+1) Plot results (by location)
-2) Plot on graph (probably need a few different graphs)
-3) Make predictions
-4) Find and implement a different RNN model
+2) Find and implement a different RNN model
-5) Use GeoPandas or similar to input locations on map
+3) Use GeoPandas or similar to input locations on map
-6) Implement up to 5 search algs
+4) Implement up to 5 search algs
-7) Extension 3 - visualise routes
+5) Extension 3 - visualise routes
-8) Write report
+6) Write report